mileantkostya2002/py-images-and-custom-auth-serializer/checklist.md

 ## Clean Code
 Add comments, prints, and functions to check your solution when you write your code.
-Don't forget to delete them when you are ready to commit and push your code.
+Don"t forget to delete them when you are ready to commit and push your code.